Limited Time:Printed notes available through Monday, June 1

 Frequently Asked Questions

-All tiers include 2.0 RACE-approved CE credits, digital notes, and recording access.
+All tiers include 2.0 CE credits, digital notes, and recording access.

 If your schedule changes, you'll still have access to the recording and notes.